awslabs/ec2-spot-labs/ec2-spot-interruption-handler/README.md

 #### Deployment Steps

-Once you've installed the requirements listed above, open a terminal sesssion as you'll need to run through a few commands to deploy the solution.
+Once you've installed the requirements listed above, open a terminal session as you'll need to run through a few commands to deploy the solution.

 Firstly, we need a `S3 bucket` where we can upload our Lambda functions packaged as ZIP before we deploy anything - If you don't have a S3 bucket to store code artifacts then this is a good time to create one: